1968 Polish political crisis: Emigration of Polish citizens of Jewish origin

 According to Jonathan Ornstein, of the 3.5 million Polish Jews prior to World War II, 350,000 or fewer remained after the Holocaust.
 Most survivors who claimed their Jewish nationality status at the end of World War II, including those who registered with the Central Committee of Polish Jews in 1945, had emigrated from postwar Poland already in its first years of existence.
 According to David Engel's estimates, of the fewer than 281,000 Jews present in Poland at different times before July 1946, only about 90,000 were left in the country by the middle of 1947.
 Fewer than 80,000 remained by 1951, when the government prohibited emigration to Israel.
 An additional 30,000 arrived from the Soviet Union in 1957, but almost 50,000, typically people actively expressing Jewish identity, left Poland in 1957–59, under Gomułka and with his government's encouragement.
 Approximately 25,000–30,000 Jews lived in Poland by 1967.
 As a group, they had become increasingly assimilated and secular and had well-developed and functioning Jewish secular institutions.
 Of the Jews who stayed in Poland, many did so for political and career reasons.
 Their situation changed after the 1967 Arab–Israeli war and the 1968 Polish academic revolt when the Jews were used as scapegoats by the warring party factions and pressured to emigrate en masse once more.
 According to Engel, some 25,000 Jews left Poland during the 1968–70 period, leaving only between 5,000 and 10,000 Jews in the country.
+Some 11,200 Jews from Poland immigrated to Israel during 1968 and 1969.

 From the end of World War II, the Soviet-imposed government in Poland, lacking strong popular support, found it expedient to depend disproportionately on Jews for performing clerical and administrative jobs and many Jews rose to high positions within the political and internal security ranks.
 Consequently, as noted by historian Michael C. Steinlauf – "their group profile ever more closely resembled the mythic Żydokomuna" (see also Jewish Bolshevism).
 For complex historical reasons, Jews held many positions of repressive authority under the post-war Polish communist administrations.
 In March 1968, some of those officials became the center of an organized campaign to equate Jewish origins with Stalinist sympathies and crimes.
 The political purges, often ostensibly directed at functionaries of the Stalinist era, affected all Polish Jews regardless of background.